-Securities offered by us 1,447,628 shares of our common stock.
-Securities onered by us 3,908 shares of Series F Preferred Stock that are convertible into an aggregate of up to 3,552,372 shares of common stock, subject to certain adjustments.
-For each share of common stock underlying a share of Series F Preferred Stock that we sell, the number of shares of common stock that we are selling will be decreased on a one-for-one basis.
-Class C Warrants to purchase up to 5,000,000 shares of our common stock.
-Class D Warrants to purchase up to 5,000,000 shares of our Common Stock.
-Warrants The warrants will be exercisable at an initial exercise price of \$1.10 per share.
-The warrants will include a one-time reset of the exercise price to a price equal to the lesser of (i) the then exercise price and (ii) 90% of the five- day volume weighted average prices for the five (5) trading days immediately preceding the date that is sixty calendar days after issuance of the warrants.
-The warrants will be exercisable beginning on the date of issuance.
-The Class C Warrants will expire on the five year anniversary of the date of issuance and the Class D Warrants will expire on the one year anniversary of the date of issuance.
+shares of our common stock.

+shares of Series F Preferred Stock that are convertible into an shares of common stock, subject to certain aggregate of up to adjustments.
+For each share of common stock underlying a share of Series F Preferred Stock that we sell, the number of shares of common stock that we are selling will be decreased on a one-forone basis.
+Warrants Warrants to purchase up to shares of common stock.
+The warrants will be exercisable at an initial exercise price of \$ share.
+The warrants will be exercisable beginning on the date of issuance, and will expire on the five year anniversary of the initial exercise date.
 This prospectus also relates to the offering of the shares of common stock issuable upon exercise of the warrants.
-Series F Preferred Stock Each share of Series F Preferred Stock is convertible at any time at the holder's option into a number of shares of common stock equal to \$999.90 divided by the Conversion Price.
+Series F Preferred Stock Each share of Series F Preferred Stock is convertible at any time at the holder's option into a number of shares of common stock equal to \$1,000 divided by the Conversion Price.
 Notwithstanding the foregoing, we shall not effect any conversion of Series F Preferred Stock, to the extent that, after giving effect to an attempted conversion, the holder of shares of Series F Preferred Stock (together with such holder's affiliates, and any persons acting as a group together with such holder or any of such holder's affiliates) would beneficially own a number of shares of our common stock in excess of 4.99% of the shares of our common stock then outstanding after giving effect to such exercise.
 For additional information, see "Description of The Securities We Are Offering-Series F Convertible Preferred Stock" on page 59 of this prospectus.
-Common stock outstanding after this offering 7.024.270 shares, assuming that we sell all securities offered pursuant to this prospectus and assuming conversion of all shares of Series F Preferred Stock but no exercise of the warrants issued in this offering.
-Price per share of common stock \$1.10 combined public offering price per share of common stock, Class C Warrant and Class D Warrant.
-Price per share of Series F Preferred Stock and warrants \$999.90
+Common stock outstanding after this offering shares, assuming that we sell all securities offered pursuant to this prospectus and assuming conversion of all shares of Series F Preferred Stock but no exercise of the warrants issued in this offering.
+Price per share of common stock per share of common stock based upon an assumed combined public offering price of \$, the closing price of our common stock on Price per share of Series F Preferred Stock and warrants

+Use of proceeds

+Underwriters' option to purchase additional shares

+Securities offered by us

+commission.
+We intend to use the net proceeds from this offering to support our operations, including for clinical trials, for working capital and for other general corporate purposes.
+See "Use of Proceeds" on page 55.

-Underwriters' option to purchase additional shares We have granted the underwriters an option, exercisable for forty-five (45) days after the date of this prospectus, to purchase up to an additional 750,000 shares of common stock, Class C Warrants to purchase 750,000 shares of common stock and/or Class D Warrants to purchase 750,000 shares of common stock at the combined public offering price per share of common stock and warrant set forth on the cover page hereto less the underwriting discounts and commission.
-Use of proceeds We intend to use the net proceeds from this offering to support our operations, including for clinical trials, for working capital and for other general corporate purposes.
-See "Use of Proceeds" on page 55 .
-Risk factors Investing in our securities involves a high degree of risk.
+We have granted the underwriters an option, exercisable for fortyfive (45) days after the date of this prospectus, to purchase up to an shares of common stock at the assumed combined public offering price per share of common stock and warrant set forth on the cover page hereto less the underwriting discounts and shares of common stock and/or warrants to additional purchase

+Risk factors

+Nasdaq Capital Market symbol

+Investing in our securities involves a high degree of risk.
 See "Risk Factors" beginning on page 18 of this prospectus, and under similar headings in the other documents that are incorporated by reference into this prospectus, for a discussion of information that should be considered in connection with an investment in our securities.

-Nasdaq Capital Market symbol KPRX.
-We do not plan on applying to list the Class C Warrants, Class D Warrants or the Series F Preferred Stock on Nasdaq, any national securities exchange or any other nationally recognized trading system.
-Without an active trading market, the liquidity of the Class C Warrants, Class D Warrants and the Series F Preferred Stock will be limited.
+KPRX.
+We do not plan on applying to list the warrants or the Series F Preferred Stock on Nasdaq, any national securities exchange or any other nationally recognized trading system.
+Without an active trading market, the liquidity of the warrants and the Series F Preferred Stock will be limited.